ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/security_settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This setting determines how form data is processed.
 When this preference
-is set to "Yes", forms are processed in `Secure
+is set to "Yes", forms are processed in :doc:`Secure
-Mode <../../../general/spam_protection.html>`_.
+Mode </general/spam_protection>`.
 This setting is designed
 to deter automated spam attacks as well as multiple accidental
 submissions.
 Enabling this feature does add one additional database
 query for each form submission.